OpenClimateScience/OpenClimateScience.github.io/curriculum.md

 	</div>
 	<div class="container">
 		<p>
 		Our curriculum, <b>"Open Climate Science for Agriculture,"</b> is composed of five (5) modules, each designed to be taught in about 4 hours.
-A brief description of each module is presented below; detailed information will be available later in 2023.
+A brief description of each module is presented below.
+We're still developing the curriculum, so some modules may not be available yet.
 		</p>
 	</div>
 </header>